 On December 12, 2012, Tempur Sealy International and certain subsidiaries of Tempur Sealy International as borrowers and guarantors, entered into a credit agreement (the "2012 Credit Agreement") with a syndicate of banks.
 The 2012 Credit Agreement initially provided for (i) a revolving credit facility of \$350.0 million (the "Revolver"), (ii) a term A facility of \$550.0 million (the "Term A Facility") and (iii) a term B facility of \$870.0 million (the "Term B Facility").
 The Revolver includes a sublimit for letters of credit and swingline loans, subject to certain conditions and limits.
 The Revolver and the Term A Facility will mature on March 18, 2018 and the Term B Facility will mature on March 18, 2020.
-The Revolver, the Term A Facility and the Term B Facility closed and funded in connection with the Sealy Acquisition on March 18, 2013.
-In the first and second quarters of 2013, the outstanding balance of the Term B Facility was reduced by regularly scheduled payments.
-Additionally, on May 16, 2013, the outstanding balance of the Term B Facility was reduced by a voluntary prepayment of \$125.0 million.
+The Revolver, the Term A Facility and the Term B Facility and funded in connection with the Sealy Acquisition on March 18, 2013.
+In the first and second quarters of 2013, the outstanding balance of the Term A Facility was reduced by a voluntary prepayment of \$125.0 million.
 After giving effect to \$90.0 million in borrowings under the revolver portion of the 2012 Credit Agreement and letters of credit outstanding of \$22.9 million, total availability under the revolver was \$252.6 million as of December 31, 2013.

 Borrowings under the 2012 Credit Agreement will generally bear interest, at the election of Tempur Sealy International and the other borrowers, at either (i) LIBOR plus the applicable margin or (ii) Base Rate plus the applicable margin.
 For the Revolver and the Term A Facility, (a) the initial applicable margin for LIBOR advances was 3.00% per annum and the initial applicable margin for Base Rate advances was 2.00% per annum, and (b) thereafter following the delivery of financial statements for the first full fiscal quarter after closing, such applicable margins will be determined by a pricing grid based on the consolidated total net leverage ratio of the Company.
 The Term B Facility was initially subject to a LIBOR floor of 1.00%.
 The applicable margin was initially 4.00% per annum for LIBOR advances and 3.00% per annum for Base Rate advances.
 On May 16, 2013, the applicable margin on the Term B Facility was reduced to 3.00% per annum and the LIBOR floor was reduced to 0.75% until maturity.
-On July 11, 2013, the applicable margin on the Term A Facility was reduced by 0.75% for each pricing level on the pricing grid based on the consolidated total net leverage ratio leverage ratio of the Company.
+On July 11, 2013, the applicable margin on the Term A Facility was reduced by 0.75% for each pricing level on the pricing grid based on the consolidated total net leverage ratio of the Company.